 Colorado Does Not Require a Duty of Retreat

 Under Colorado’s Make My Day Law, there is no duty to retreat.
 The duty to retreat doctrine is a legal doctrine that only allows people to use deadly force as a last resort.
 Under this doctrine, you cannot use deadly force, even to protect yourself or someone else, if you could safely avoid the risk of harm or death by another means, such as running away.
 In 1991, the Colorado Supreme Court held that “an innocent victim of assault is not bound to retreat before using deadly force when the use of such force is reasonable under the circumstances.”
 Idrogo v.
 People.

 Location Limits for the Make My Day Law

-The Make My Day law in Colorado only applies when an intruder has entered your dwelling.
-The homeowner who uses force against the intruder must prove that the intruder did, in fact, enter their dwelling.
+The Make My Day law in Colorado law only applies when an intruder has entered your dwelling.
+The property owners who uses force against the intruder must prove that the intruder did, in fact, enter their dwelling.
 The Make My Day Law does not give a person the right to shoot and kill an intruder who is standing on their front porch or backyard.

 For example, if a person climbs your fence to steal something in your backyard, you do not have a right to shoot them from your second-story window.
 Additionally, you cannot be protected by Colorado’s Make My Day law if you shoot someone on public property or in another situation outside of your home.
 In most cases, the intruder needs to come into your home for you to be protected by the Make My Day Law.

-If you are concerned about facing criminal charges for acting in self-defense, our skilled criminal defense attorney will carefully review your case and provide you with an excellent legal strategy.
+If you are concerned about facing criminal charges for acting in self-defense, our skilled criminal defense attorney will carefully review your case and provide you with an excellent legal strategy for self defense law.